adampl2/Regale-Couture/README.md

 ## Features

-The page consists of the base template, home, edit_note, login, sign_up, and 404 pages where all features and content are present & responsive.
+The page consists of the base template, home, edit_product, add product, login, sign up, checkout, profile, bag, and allauth templates where all features and content are present & responsive.

 ### Desktop